F5Networks/f5-openstack-hot/experimental/templates/cluster/2nic/README.md

 The **cluster** heat orchestration template incorporates existing networks defined in Neutron.

-## Configuration Notes and Constraints
+## Prerequisites and Configuration Notes
   - The HA (Highly Available) solution consists of two templates that configures clustering:
     - *f5_bigip_cluster_2_nic.yaml*, the parent template that needs to be specified as the template paramater
     - *f5_bigip_cluster_instance_2_nic.yaml*, the big-ip instance-specific template referenced by the parent template
   - Management Interface IP is determined via DHCP.
   - The cluster Self-IP must reside on the same subnet as the VLAN configured for the data/public NIC.
   - An additional Network Interface static IP address must be provided.
 If DHCP is desired, the template can be modified to remove the fixed_ips property for the port.
+  - If you do not specify a URL override (the parameter name is f5_cloudlibs_url_override), the default location is github and the subnet for the management network requires a route and access to Internet for the initial configuration to download the BIG-IP cloud library.

 ## Security
 This Heat Orchestration Template downloads helper code to configure the BIG-IP system.
 If you want to verify the integrity of the template, you can open and modify definition of verifyHash file in /scripts/verifyHash.